csfeeser/Python/challenges/FLASK_challenge.md

 ## Write a Flask API that does the following:

 1. **Make the landing page ("/") return an HTML form.**
-   - The form should ask a trivia question of your choosing.
+   - The form should ask a trivia question of your choosing (feel free to re-use HTML from a previous lab!)
    - The answer should be POSTed to another path.

 2. **Depending on the answer POSTed from the form, do the following:**